You are currently viewing Dog Bite Claims and Animal-Related Injuries

 Properly Treating a Dog Bite Injury

 Jeff discusses the serious nature of a dog bite wound.
 He states that he is not a doctor and is not trying to provide medical advice, although he does want to stress the seriousness of these injuries.
 The common approach might just be to wash it with soap and water.
 You may even decide to dab it with peroxide or alcohol.
 However, a dog bite is a puncture wound.
 The germs and bacteria from the dog’s mouth can get introduced deep into the tissue.
-A doctor need to prescribe antibiotics or some other type of treatment to reduce the risk of infection.
+A doctor needs to prescribe antibiotics or some other type of treatment to reduce the risk of infection.

 If you begin to notice the signs of an infection around the wound areas, it’s important to seek medical treatment.
 Infections from dog bite injuries can have catastrophic results, if left untreated.